 One of the best ways to steer clear of milk is to make more of what you eat at home and use whole foods.
 This way you not only know what is going into your meals, but you also can pretty much know exactly what the ingredients you are using truly contain.
 Using whole food ingredients avoids the ambiguity of food labels and manufacturers of processed foods.

 Precautions and Possible Complications

 It’s also important to note that food manufacturers voluntarily choose whether or not to include advisory statements such as “may contain milk” or “made in a facility with milk.”
-Ask your doctor if it is safe for you to eat products with such warnings, which are not currently required by federal labeling law.
-(22) In general, speak with your doctor if you’re ever feeling unsure about whether or not a certain food item is problematic.
+Ask your health professional if it is safe for you to eat products with such warnings, which are not currently required by federal labeling law.
+In general, speak with your health professional if you’re ever feeling unsure about whether or not a certain food item is problematic.